erickjtorres/app-use/README.md

 pip install "app-use[memory]"
 ```

-Install and the necessary drivers (XCUITest and UiAutomator2): [Appium](https://appium.io/docs/en/latest/)
+Install the necessary drivers and software: Check out our [environment setup](https://github.com/erickjtorres/app-use/blob/main/docs/env-setup.md) docs for more info!

 Define the app and mobile device you want to target: